 REVLIMID can cause significant neutropenia and thrombocytopenia.
 Eighty percent of patients with del 5q myelodysplastic syndromes had to have a dose delay/reduction during the major study.
 Thirty-four percent of patients had to have a second dose delay/reduction.
 Grade 3 or 4 hematologic toxicity was seen in 80% of patients enrolled in the study.
 Patients on therapy for del 5q myelodysplastic syndromes should have their complete blood counts monitored weekly for the first 8 weeks of therapy and at least monthly thereafter.
 Patients may require dose interruption and/or reduction.
 Patients may require use of blood product support and/or growth factors [see DOSAGE AND ADMINISTRATION].

-REVLIMID has demonstrated a significantly increased risk of deep vein thrombosis (DVT) and pulmonary embolism (PE) in patients with multiple myeloma who were treated with REVLIMID and dexamethasone therapy.
-Patients and physicians are advised to be observant for the signs and symptoms of thromboembolism.
-Patients should be instructed to seek medical care if they develop symptoms such as shortness of breath, chest pain, or arm or leg swelling.
-It is not known whether prophylactic anticoagulation or antiplatelet therapy prescribed in conjunction with REVLIMID may lessen the potential for venous thromboembolic events.
-The decision to take prophylactic measures should be done carefully after an assessment of an individual patient's underlying risk factors
+REVLIMID has demonstrated a significantly increased risk of deep vein thrombosis (DVT) and pulmonary embolism (PE), as well as risk of myocardial infarction and stroke in patients with multiple myeloma who were treated with REVLIMID and dexamethasone therapy.
+Monitor for and advise patients about signs and symptoms of thromboembolism.
+Advise patients to seek immediate medical care if they develop symptoms such as shortness of breath, chest pain, or arm or leg swelling.
+Thromboprophylaxis is recommended and the choice of regimen should be based on an assessment of the patient’s underlying risks [see WARNINGS AND PRECAUTIONS].

 3-(4-amino-1-oxo 1,3-dihydro-2H-isoindol-2-yl) piperidine-2,6-dione